CodeDroid999/riskxvii-vm/README.md

-### Riskxvii-vm
-Riskxvii-vm is a commandline invoked virtual machine implementation in C. It takes machine code as command line aeguments, assembles it into assembly instructions which are saved in binary files.
 <div align=center>

 | **Please star ⭐ the repo if you find it useful.
 Issues and PRs are more then WELCOME!** |